Proposal: Remote Session CapSet Clients

 - complete object lifetime and exception behavior;

-- TLS/mTLS and expanded auth adapters beyond password and anonymous;
+- TLS/mTLS and expanded auth adapters beyond password, anonymous, and guest;

 - resource accounting for remote references, in-flight calls, and result sizes.